 This room is known as the Healy room because of the photos hanging on the walls.
 These are photographic reproductions of a set of eight drawings done by the Irish artist, Robert Healy in 1768.
 They depict Tom Conolly and Lady Louisa with family members and friends on the grounds of Castletown House.
 The original drawings were sold in 1983.
-This room originally served as a dressing room or closet attached to the State Bedroom.
-In the twentieth century, it was the bedroom of Major Edward Conolly.
-The wallpaper is similar to the one in the State bedroom and the chimneypiece is in carved and painted timber, with a free standing cast iron stove grate.
+This room originally served as a dressing room or closet attached to the adjacent Bedroom.